 Here are answers to some common questions about finding people in Mali.

-• What is the most realistic way to find a missing person in Mali?
+- What is the most realistic way to find a missing person in Mali?

 The most realistic and effective method is to contact the International Committee of the Red Cross (ICRC) and the Mali Red Cross.
 Their Restoring Family Links program is the primary channel for finding people separated by the severe conflict and displacement.
-Conventional methods like online searches or trying to access government records are almost entirely ineffective due to the security situation and lack of infrastructure.
+Conventional methods like online searches or trying to access government records are almost entirely ineffective due to the security situation and lack of infrastructure. - Can I use Facebook or other online tools to find someone in Mali?

 The effectiveness of online tools is extremely limited.
 While a small number of people in Bamako use Facebook, internet access is very low across the country and non-existent in many conflict zones.
 Digital searches should be considered a secondary, low-probability method.
-Your primary focus must be on humanitarian and community networks.
+Your primary focus must be on humanitarian and community networks. - How do oral traditions help in a people search in Mali?

 Oral traditions are central to Malian society.
 Information is passed through family lineages and community storytellers (griots).
 To leverage this, you must connect with a trusted member of the person's family, clan, or ethnic group (e.g., Bambara, Fulani, Tuareg).
-This person can then tap into these powerful oral networks to spread the inquiry and gather information in a culturally appropriate way.
+This person can then tap into these useful oral networks to spread the inquiry and gather information in a culturally appropriate way.